Now Accepting Applications

 - Pay a nonrefundable application fee of $60 (either by credit card with your online application or with a check made payable to University of Colorado).
 The fee for international applicants is $80.

 - Submit one unofficial transcript from each college or university attended.
 Official transcripts will be required after admission.

-- GRE – submission of GRE scores is optional for admission considerations into the PhD program, however, if you wish to be considered for certain merit-based fellowships through the Graduate School, you must submit GRE scores with your application.
+- GRE – submission of GRE scores is optional for admission considerations into our PhD program.
+Please note: There are certain merit-based fellowships available through the Graduate School that require we provide GRE scores.
+If you wish to be considered for such opportunities, you must submit GRE scores with your application.

 - Submit three Letters of Recommendation.